Header Content Region

 The Hummingbird is the company's newest Hybrid VTOL product providing flight duration in excess of 6 hours and a payload capacity in excess of 20 pounds.
 In addition, the aircraft has six hard points for client payloads with the ability to remotely deploy or retain the payloads depending on mission requirements.
 Up to 500 watts of 5, 12 and 48 VDC power are also available for client payloads.

-Continuing our discussions through 2015 with clients, prospects and aerospace consultants, the three major issues continuing to face today's VTOL UAV platforms are: 1) limited flight duration, 2) limited payload capacity and 3) the absence of deployable payload components.
-To address these key issues, Reference Technologies has spent the past 4 years designing an innovative solution to address the current limited flight duration of battery and hybrid powered VTOL UAS air frames while increasing payload capacity and incorporating the ability to deploy mission specific payloads.
+Continuing our discussions through 2017 with clients, prospects and aerospace consultants, the three major issues continuing to face today's VTOL UAV platforms are: 1) limited flight duration, 2) limited payload capacity and 3) the absence of deployable payload components.
+To address these key issues, Reference Technologies has spent the past 4 years designing an innovative solution to address the current limited flight performance of other competitive VTOL solutions.

-The ReferenceTEK solution is the Hummingbird® Series of both battery and hybrid powered Unmanned Aircraft Systems with flight durations from 3 to 6+ hours and payload capacities ranging from 10 to 20 pounds.
+The ReferenceTEK solution is the Hummingbird® XRP Series of hybrid powered Unmanned Aircraft Systems with a flight duration in excess of 6 hours and a payload capacity up to 40 pounds.
 All Hummingbird versions include powered hard points for client payloads and the capability to release payloads at or above ground level.
 Specific airframe elements and propulsion designs are proprietary with provisional patents issued and patents filed.